atkaper/devtunnel/test-servers/README.md

 ## Test Steps

 - You should start the tunnel-server-java "devtunnel" server, to listen on port 8080.
-- Then start one of thes server backends.
+- Then start one of these server backends.
 - Next start the tunnel-client-nodejs tunnel client using nodejs (I currently use nodejs v16.14.2).
   Pass in the following start arguments to the tunnel client:
   - http://127.0.0.1:8080/
   - 8888
 - Note: the tunnel client start will show which server port is assigned to you.
   In my tests, I kept using server port 9003.
-After it selected aport, it will keep the same one for each test run, as it stores the configuration in ```~/dev-tunnel.conf```.
+After it selected a port, it will keep the same one for each test run, as it stores the configuration in ```~/dev-tunnel.conf```.
   If you want to, you can edit that config to choose a target server port you prefer.
 After editing the config, restart the tunnel server, and the tunnel client to pick up the change.